FabricaIO/Docker-PlatformIO-Container/README.md

 # Docker PlatformIO Container

-This is a Dockerfile packaging [PlatformIO](http://platformio.org/) Core.
+This is a Dockerfile packaging [PlatformIO](http://platformio.org/).
 The image contains the PlatformIO Command Line Interface for developing software for embedded devices and IoT projects.
-To speedup development, this image has the platform espressif8266 already installed.

 ## Continuous Integration
 ### Github Actions